← All postsMarkets

 • Capital efficiency.
 Idle margin doubled across asset classes is the unlock.
 Collateral that today only works in one asset class becomes globally portable.

 • Composability.
 The same kind of programmability that DeFi unlocked for stables comes to the rest of capital markets.
-Money markets, perps, structured products on tokenized equities, ETFs, bonds, credit.
+Money markets and perps on tokenized equities, ETFs, bonds, credit.

 Capital markets is what payments was in 2010.
 Mostly working, mostly invisible, and mostly inaccessible to the developer who wants to build on top.

-Flo is the API layer.
+Flo is the SDK layer.
 We don't replace the broker-dealer; we abstract over them.
-We don't replace the exchange; we make programmatic access to it look like a single REST endpoint.
-We don't replace the SPV legal structure; we wrap it in a contract that integrators don't have to think about.
+We don't replace the exchange; we make programmatic access to it look like a single SDK call.
+We don't replace the BVI issuer / Cayman SPC legal structure; we wrap it in a contract partners don't have to think about.

 More posts →